The best cases you can buy for the 16-inch MacBook Pro right now

 If you're looking for a simple, clear, basic snap-on case for your 16-inch MacBook Pro, this is the one.
 The hard plastic case protects from scratches and bumps, but you can still see the Apple logo through the case.

-Heavy-duty: i-Blason Rugged Case for MacBook Pro 16-inch
+Heavy-duty: Procase Macbook Pro 16-inch Case

-Do you need something a bit more heavy-duty?
-If so, check out i-Blason's Rugged Case.
-It's drop-tested to 48 inches, and it has shock-absorbing ridged corners, honeycombed interior TPU bumpers, and beveled edges.
-Choose from Black or Blue (which is black with blue highlights.)
+Do you need something a bit more heavy-duty, like a great rugged MacBook Pro case?
+If so, check out ProCase's Rugged Case.
+It's drop-tested up to 48 inches, and it has shock-absorbing ridged corners, honeycombed interior TPU bumpers, and beveled edges.
+Choose from black, grey, or khaki.

-Luxury leather sleeve: Waterfield MacBook Sleevecase
+Luxury leather sleeve: WaterField MacBook Sleevecase

-If you love luxurious leather bags, you'll want to know about Waterfield.
-This sleeve is designed especially for the 16-inch MacBook Pro, but it comes in other sizes as well.
-Choose either the vertical or horizontal style, and choose from two different colors/fabrics, Black Ballistic with Micro Trim or Waxed Canvas with Grizzly Leather (brown).
+If you love luxurious leather bags, you'll want to know about WaterField.
+This sleeve is designed especially for the 16-inch MacBook Pro, which also comes in other sizes.
+Choose either the vertical or horizontal style, and from two different colors/fabrics, Black Ballistic with Micro Trim or Waxed Canvas with Grizzly Leather (brown).

 Bright and cheerful: Lacdo water-resistant sleeve